Cruises to Sydney

 Spend the day at the beach

-Famous Bondi Beach is just one of the magnificent beaches along Sydney’s coast.
-Watsons Bay and Nielsen Park are other spectacular sheltered harbour beaches, easy to get to from downtown Sydney.
+Famous Bondi Beach is just one of the many magnificent beaches along Sydney’s coast.
+Watsons Bay and Nielsen Park are other spectacular sheltered harbour beaches, and are easy to get to from downtown Sydney.

 Sydney enjoys a temperate climate that sometimes verges on sub-tropical.
 In summer it can get quite hot and humid, particularly from January to March.
-Winters are cool, while autumn and spring are just delightful.
+Winters are cool, while autumn and spring are mild.

-Public telephones and internet access are widely available.
-Mobile coverage is generally available.
+Public telephones and internet access are widely available, and mobile coverage is generally available.

-To make your day ashore as enjoyable as possible, please wear comfortable flat soled shoes, layered clothing (to allow for changes in temperature) and a hat.
-You are also advised to bring sunscreen, bottled water, an umbrella on overcast days and a warm jacket in winter.
+To make your day ashore as enjoyable as possible, please wear comfortable flat-soled shoes, lightweight clothing and a hat.
+You are also advised to bring sunscreen and bottled water.